dsancin/hpc-project/exercise1/README.md

 # Other files
-The folder data contains the .csv files with the data collected, and the graphs folder contains the produced graphs and the code used to produce them (`graphs.html`)
+The folder data contains the .csv files with the data collected, and the graphs folder contains the produced graphs and the code used to produce them (`graphs.ipynb`)